-If you don’t have sufficient privileges, you don’t see the Work tab.
+If you don’t have sufficient privileges, the Work tab is not available.

 Each step in a job may display the following options when it's running or waiting to be run: